 Despite playing the first six seasons of his professional career with the Edmonton Eskimos of the Canadian Football League, Moon would go on to post mind-boggling numbers in an NFL career that spanned 17 years with four teams.
 Moon would spend the majority of his NFL career in Houston running the Oilers' famed “run-and-shoot” offense.
 Thanks in large part to this pass-happy offense, Moon would twice lead the NFL in passing yards.
 It also helped him earn NFL MVP honors in 1990.
 In total, Moon would receive nine invitations to the Pro Bowl.
 While he never made it the Super Bowl, he did win five Grey Cups (CFL championships) in his six seasons in the CFL.
 Moon is often credited with throwing the most perfect spiral in NFL history.
 He now rightfully resides in the Pro Football Hall of Fame, as well as the Canadian Football Hall of Fame.

 Record 94-57-6 Playoff 9-1 Stat Total Comp 1,808 Att.
 3,149 % 57.4 Yard 24,718 TD 152 INT 138 Rat.
 80.5 GWD 18 Rush 1,308 TD 15

-Starr lost just one playoff game in his storied 16-year career, making him arguably the greatest postseason quarterback in NFL history.
+Starr lost just one playoff game in his storied 16-year career, placing him amongst the greatest postseason quarterbacks in NFL history.
 He would ultimately win five NFL titles in total, two via Super Bowls I and II.
 Starr would earn Super Bowl MVP honors in both of those wins.
 He was named NFL MVP in 1966 and named to the Pro Bowl four times.
 He was inducted into the Pro Football Hall of Fame in 1977.